-The PORE programme that will be the mechanism whereby SP1-10 experts can raise concerns and bring them to the attention of SP12 The Compliance Management task which will not only collect data on ethics approvals but work with the SPs in developing action plans that will be linked to clear deliverables and timelines whose execution will be monitored by the Ethics Management team.
-J This monitoring of appropriate ethics standards is the remit the Compliance Management task.
-The principle is that adherence to ethics standards and the collection of ethics approvals is the role of the local PI.
-However, Compliance Management will ensure that all ethics approval exist and are valid for the duration of the project and make copies of such approvals available to ethics reviewers.
+The PORE programme that will be the mechanism whereby SP1-10 experts can raise concerns and bring them to the attention of SP12 The Compliance Management task which will not only collect data on ethics approvals but work with the SPs in developing action plans that will be linked to clear deliverables and timelines whose execution will be monitored by the Ethics Management team. appropriate ethics standards and guidelines to be organised, including when the R&D is carried out outside Compliance Management will ensure that all ethics approval exist and are valid for the duration of the project and make copies of such approvals available to ethics reviewers. the Core Project.
 The monitoring of these standards will cover core and partnering projects.
-Possible involvement of children or minors in the Core Project to be further justified Involvement of children and minors requires specific justifications.
-Such justification along with details on recruitment and selection are a precondition of receiving ethics permission via local IRBs.
-No study will commence without such local IRB approval.
-The HBP ethics compliance procedures will ensure that relevant ethics permissions are collected and made available to reviewers.
-Approach for the use of post- mortem samples to be clarified This information is part of the ethics approval documentation to be provided by the local PIs in order to gain ethics approval.
+Possible involvement of children or minors in the Core Project to be further justified recruitment and selection are a precondition of receiving ethics permission via local IRRs.
+No study will HUMANS Approach for the use of post- mortem samples to be clarified This information is part of the ethics approval documentation to be provided by the local PIs in order to gain ethics approval.
 Studies will only be permitted to commence once local IRB approval is provided.
 An incidental findings policy is to be defined for the relevant research Incidental findings policies are typically part of ethics approval documentation.
 Where incidental findings are not covered in existing ethics protocols and approvals they will be made available.
 This will be detailed in the context of each relevant SGA.
 SP12 to include a scheme for assessing potential dual-use risks during the Flagship duration.
 "Dual use" refers to research and development for civilian applications that could be used for military applications (for example, research using neural implants to control prosthetic limbs that could also be used to control drones or military robots).
-No technologies developed in the HBP are designed with dual use in mind and HBP research aims exclusively at civilian applications.
-According to the H2020 ethics self-assessment guidance, dual use issues can be identified when products are in need of export licences or if the result of research can change current standards in military ethics (e.g. autonomous robots).
-These issues may arise with regards to neuromorphic computing or neurorobotics.
-The Ethics Compliance Task of Ethics Management will work with the relevant SPs to monitor regularly the possible evolution of the situation and ensure that no HBP work raises dual use problems. appropriate ethics standards and guidelines to be organised, including when the R&D is carried out outside the Core Project.
-Possible involvement of children or minors in the Core Project to be further justified Approach for the use of postmortem samples to be clarified An incidental findings policy is to be defined for the relevant research SP12 to include a scheme for assessing potential dual-use risks
+DUAL USE lat civilian applications